jghandour/jghandour.github.io/index.md

 #### Technological Proficiency

 - Our application development expertise is with Java and Groovy implementations
-- Database design and development using tradition RDMS (Oracle, SQL Server, MySQL, PostgreSQL) and NoSQL (Cassandra, Couchbase‎)
+- Database design and development using tradition RDMS (Oracle, SQL Server, MySQL, PostgreSQL) and NoSQL (Cassandra, Couchbase)
 - Continuous Integration software setup (Hudson/Jenkins, Bamboo, etc.)

- </div>- - - - - -
+___

-<div class="sectionContainer" id="why">## Why go with us instead of the next consulting group?
+## Why go with us instead of the next consulting group?

 #### We only hire consultants with the following traits, since we feel they are crucial to the success of every project.